ANTS

 invicta, commonly known as the Red imported fire ant (RIFA), has been moved

-around the world from its native range in South
+around the world from its native range in So

 America and, in the absence of its predators and parasites, has become a major